hyranity/unifusion/README.md

-# unifusion
+# scaffold
 ### What is it?
-UniFusion is the next generation e-learning platform.
+Scaffold is the next generation e-learning platform.
 Imagine if Google Classroom and your school system had a baby; this would be it (but better, of course).
 It's like Facebook but instead of selfish posts and fake news we have articles of actual knowledge.
+Basically it's what you want but you won't get (since it's a closed project).

 ------------